Gnus Home

 C-c M-n

 Insert a request for a disposition notification. (message-insert-disposition-notification-to).
-This means that if the recipient support RFC 2298 she might send you a notification that she received the message.
+This means that if the recipient supports RFC 2298 she might send you a notification that she received the message.

 M-x message-insert-importance-high